Mary Ann Aldersey

-Mary Ann Aldersey (艾迪綏 (艾迪绥), 24 June 1797 - 1868) was the first Christian missionary woman (married or single) to serve in China proper (excluding Macau & Hong Kong, where Henrietta Shuck had been working earlier).
+Mary Ann Aldersey (艾迪綏 (艾迪绥), 24 June 1797 - September 30 1868) was the first Christian missionary woman (married or single) to serve in China proper (excluding Macau & Hong Kong, where Henrietta Shuck had been working earlier).
 She founded a school for girls in Ningbo, Zhejiang.
 Her pioneering the field of mission work for single women in China was the most remarkable outcome of her life.

-Biography

 Early life

-Mary Ann Aldersey was born on June 27, 1797, in the Hackney London, England.
+Mary Ann Aldersey was born on June 24, 1797, in Hackney London, England.
+She was the youngest of four children of Joseph and Elizabeth Aldersey; they belonged to a Church of England congregation led by the Rev. John Eyre (one of the founders of the London Missionary Society), but they later joined a Congregational Church under Rev. John Pye-Smith (a fervent abolitionist).

 Aldersey was a native of London from a wealthy nonconformist family.
-Aldersey’s father, Joseph, was considered a social leader amongst the small episcopal congregation of Dr. John Pye Smith.
+Her father, Joseph, was considered a social leader amongst the small episcopal congregation of Dr. Pye Smith.
 Aldersey joined the congregation as a member at the age of twenty-one and worked as the financial secretary of the Ladies’ Bible Association.
-When Aldersey’s mother, Elizabeth, died in 1822, Aldersey was required to fulfill twice her usual domestic duties.
+When her mother, Elizabeth, died in 1822, she was required to fulfill twice her usual domestic duties.

+Language training

 In 1824, Robert Morrison moved to East London and taught English women who were interested in missionary work (usually as partners to their husbands) to speak and read Chinese.

-She studied Chinese under Robert Morrison in London when he was on home leave from 1824 to 1826.
+Aldersey studied Chinese under Morrison during his two years in London.
 Also in attendance were Samuel Dyer and his wife Maria Tarn.
 The friendship that she forged with Maria eventually led to her inviting their orphaned teenage daughters to work with her in China.

-In London, Aldersey was still attached to family ties, but she made gifts to the London Missionary Society that enabled Maria Newell to go to Malacca (1827), where Newell met and married pioneer missionary Karl Gützlaff.
+In London, Aldersey was still attached to family ties, but she made gifts to the London Missionary Society that enabled Maria Newell to go to Malacca (1827), where Newell met and married pioneer missionary Karl Gützlaff; she also financially supported Martha Wallace’s missionary work in Malacca with the British and Foreign School Society.